Alice & Blair Interview #LondonFashionWeek

 1. Hi Deirdre, can you tell us a bit about how you founded Alice & Blair, did you always know you wanted to go into fashion?

 Deirdre: I have always been obsessed with hair and how great a good hair day makes you feel.
 Whilst binge-watching gossip girl with my sister, Eimear, who was recovering from major spinal surgery I fell in love with Blair Waldorf's incredible hair accessories.
 This fuelled my desire to create unique, luxury and memorable pieces with the highest quality materials at a reasonable price point.
-We started out with a modest amount of money, stolen from the wedding fund and started by importing and reselling goods.
+We started out with a modest amount of money and started by importing and reselling goods.;

 We spent hours on YouTube learning about photography and web design and roped all of our friends into modelling.
-As the business developed my fiancé James helped with some of the more boring (but essential!) parts of running the business to help us grow.
-And no, I didn't know that I always wanted to go in fashion but as James can attest to, I have always been an expert shopper!
+As the business developed my brother helped with some of the more boring (but essential!) parts of running the business to help us grow.
+And no, I didn't know that I always wanted to go in fashion but as my family can attest to, I have always been an expert shopper!

 2. What were you doing before this, is this your first business?

-Deirdre: Both James and I still work in the City, so we are still finding ways to balance our existing professional work commitments whilst running Alice & Blair.
-At first it was extremely difficult to balance our time because as soon as we finished 'work' we would stop briefly to pause and then be back working again on Alice & Blair until after midnight most nights.
+Deirdre: I still work in the City, so I am still finding ways to balance our existing professional work commitments whilst running Alice & Blair.
+At first it was extremely difficult to balance my time because as soon as I finished 'work' I would stop briefly to pause and then be back working again on Alice & Blair until after midnight most nights.

-After the initial hump of setting up and streamlining how we operate we learned how to allocate our time most sensibly, so that some of the REALLY late nights are fortunately becoming less and less.
-This is my first business but James is involved in and has run several businesses previously which has been a major asset to us.
+After the initial hump of setting up and streamlining how we operate I learned how to allocate my time most sensibly, so that some of the REALLY late nights are fortunately becoming less and less.

 3. Sounds great that you can rely on each other for support.
 In the startup phase, was it difficult acquiring funds to get Alice & Blair off the ground?